David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ### Rate matching
 We will show that all pipelines in the space-time IR that are produced by the auto-scheduler satisfy the producer-consumer rate matching constraint.

-Note: inspection of all Slowdown rewrite rules show that they decrease parallelism by the amount of the factor, up to the point

 1. `P_seq`.
 It has no rate property.
 1. `P_space` is fully parallel.
 We will prove that, for each pair of operators `g_space . f_space` in `P_space`, `input_throughput(g_space) == output_throughput(f_space)`.